ivanvorobei/awesome-ios/README.md

 # Awesome iOS

 A collaborative list of awesome **UI & Animation** in Swift.

 If you know a good library or library author, feel free to add it to this project.
 All added libraries appear on the site [awesome-ios.com](https://awesome-ios.com).
-To add your library, see [the instructions](https://github.com/ivanvorobei/awesome-ios-ui/blob/main/CONTRIBUTING.md)
+To add library, see [instructions](https://github.com/ivanvorobei/awesome-ios-ui/blob/main/CONTRIBUTING.md).

 If you like the project, don't forget to `put star ★` and follow me on GitHub: